nareshg4/2022_6_27_devops_internal/readme.md

 - what's changed again?
 - polling for bass in the pond is great for lunch activity
 - plumbing sink tommorrow
+- another chore will be oil change on skid steer